Reflow-HQ/libs/cart-react/README.md

 ## Usage

 This library is meant to run in the browser.
-Just import the hook and pass your storeID, which you can obtain from Reflow's website:
+Just import the hook and pass your projectID, which can be found in the Reflow dashboard [settings page](https://reflowhq.com/project/settings):

 ### `useCart(config)`